zandaleph/bookish-carnival/src/posts/features/learn-code/getting-started.md

 ---
 This is meant to be a minimal baseline of technology to be able to start writing unit tests for typescript.
-From such a place, it is expected that one might be able to start learning to c ode.
+From such a place, it is expected that one might be able to start learning to code.

 These instructions are currently for default mac keybindings, but it should be possible to follow along with a different OS by finding the features of VS Code